perladvent/perldotcom/content/article/an-introduction-to-tmux.md

 You can also change the prefix combination (see the Config options section).
 If you do that, remember to use your prefix combination instead of `Ctrl-b` in the examples below.

 ### Window control
 Let's look at a key Tmux feature: windows.
 They're similar to tabs in browsers.
 Each one is a different terminal from where you can run different commands at the same time.
 To create a new window press`Ctrl-b c`.
-You can cycle between windows: `Ctrl-b n` for the next window and `Ctrl-b p` takes you to the prior window. `Ctrl-b w` list all windows in a session and let's you select which one to active (using the arrow keys and enter).
+You can cycle between windows: `Ctrl-b n` for the next window and `Ctrl-b p` takes you to the prior window. `Ctrl-b w` lists all windows in a session and lets you select which one to make active (using the arrow keys and enter).

 If you know the window number you can also jump straight to it with `Ctrl-b #` replacing "\#" with the window number.
 By default they begin at 0, not 1!